lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where H() is the hash function in the selected cipher suite.
 Examples of use of the EDHOC-Exporter are given in {{asym-msg4-proc}} and {{transfer}}.

-* K_4 and IV_4 are derived with the EDHOC-Exporter using the empty byte string h'' as context, and labels "EDHOC_K_4" and "EDHOC_IV_4", respectively.
+* K_4 and IV_4 are derived with the EDHOC-Exporter using the empty CBOR byte string h'' as context, and labels "EDHOC_K_4" and "EDHOC_IV_4", respectively.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.

 ## EDHOC-KeyUpdate {#keyupdate}